sourcey/libsourcey/README.md

 LibSourcey is a collection of open source cross platform C++11 modules and classes that provide developers with a flexible high performance arsenal for the rapid development of real-time messaging and live media streaming applications.

-LibSourcey is built on Node.js's underlying libuv library and utilises event-based asynchronous IO in to maximise performance and minimise concurrency reliance for building mission critical server-side applications.
+LibSourcey is built on top of Node.js's underlying libuv library and utilises event-based asynchronous IO in to maximise performance and minimise concurrency reliance for building mission critical server-side applications.
 Modern C++11 design principles have been adhered to throughout for clear and readable code, and straighforward integration into existing projects.

-LibSourcey provides a simple and flexible method of capturing live audio/video streams (_OpenCV/FFmpeg_), processing, filtering and encoding them using any video format (_FFmpeg_), and broadcasting the result over the Internet (_libuv_).
+For media streaming applications, LibSourcey provides a simple and flexible method of capturing live audio/video streams (_OpenCV/FFmpeg_), processing, filtering and encoding them using any video format (_FFmpeg_), and broadcasting the result over the Internet (_libuv_).
 This is made possible by implementing a thin layer over the top of some brilliant open source projects, such as FFmpeg, OpenCV and libuv.
 The only required third-party dependency is libuv, and that is included in the local source and compiled automatically.
 All others dependencies are optional.

+Unfortunately documentation still a little sparse at this point, but we hope to change that in the near future.
+Until then, _use the source, Luke!_, and we welcome all community contributions to LibSourcey in order to promote the development of better real-time native and web applications

 LibSourcey provides full support for the following protocols: **TCP**, **SSL**, **UDP**, **HTTP**, **JSON**, **XML**, **STUN**, **SDP**, **SocketIO**.
 Partial support is provided for the following protocols: **WebSockets**, **TURN**, **ICE**, **RTP**, and **XMPP**.